 Close up shot of woman with dark hair

-This fall, Gina Jae returns to Barnard’s Department of Anthropology, where she will teach and advise students in the major of medical anthropology.
+Gina returns to the Department of Anthropology, where she will be teaching and advising students in the major of medical anthropology.
 Her scholarly interests include the biopolitics of science and medicine, the role of affect and care in the production of scientific knowledge and clinical practice, the implications of introducing new technologies to stratified social systems, and the use of oral histories in ethnographic research.
-Jae’s clinical background is in internal medicine and pediatrics.
-Her completed monograph, The Anticipatory Politics of Sickle Cell Disease, was recently supported by a Wenner-Gren Foundation Hunt Postdoctoral Fellowship.
-Jae’s current research is on the social life of hydroxyurea.
+Her clinical background is in internal medicine and pediatrics.

 Andreina Torres Angarita, Term Assistant Professor of Urban Studies